 Publish the final document after it is approved by IESO management.

-The IESO will communicate the posting and publication of documents in a baseline through the IESO weekly bulletin.
+The IESO will communicate the posting and publication of documents changing in accordance with the Baseline Schedule

 Actions for Market Participants and Stakeholders

 Follow the Baseline Schedule.
-A new baseline is published every quarter.
+A new baseline is published every quarter with the potential for additional Custom Baselines.

 Review IESO documents posted to the Pending Changes – Documents webpage.